jannecederberg/disqus-notify-content-author/readme.txt

 = What's the background of the plugin? =

 In standard WordPress settings you can define for WP to email the post/page author whenever a comment is posted on their content; this setting is on by default.
-However, if you're using the [Disqus Comment System](http://wordpress.org/plugins/disqus-comment-system/) plugin (at least up to version 2.74), then post/page authors won't receive comment notifications.
+However, if you're using the [Disqus Comment System](http://wordpress.org/plugins/disqus-comment-system/) plugin, then post/page authors won't receive comment notifications.
 Instead, only comment moderators (defined in [Disqus admin panel](https://disqus.com/admin/settings/moderation/)) will be notified.

 = Why not simply modify Disqus plugin code? =